eddieape/MSDAPITest/README.md

 ### Description

 The solution consists of two projects, APITests and APIServices.
 APITests is responsible for API unit testing based on the MSTest framework, while APIServices is a class library that provides related API functions and reporting generation methods.
+The test report locates in the TestResults directory, using the browser to open the file "index.html" to view the test results.

 Three Nuget packages are imported into the solution：